ts-type-makeup/superstruct-ts-transformer/README.md

 You can use babel, but you need to compile by typescript first.
 Babel plugin is in plans, but not the top priority right now.

-### Can express more than types

-Currently, there's no way to express something more than Typescript types.
-Means you if you want to validate email or UUID, there's no way because there's no way to express this is types.
-There's a plan to support that, using custom type guards, it'll look a bit like [superstruct custom types](https://github.com/ianstormtaylor/superstruct/blob/master/docs/guide.md#defining-custom-data-types)

 ### You can't use `tsc`

 You need to use [ttypescript](`https://github.com/cevek/ttypescript`), because `tsc` doesn't support custom transformers.